Koha-Community/kohadocs/source/administration.rst

 -  From any library: Patrons from any library may put this item on hold.
    (default if none is defined)

+-  From local hold group: Only patrons from libraries in the same item's home library hold groups may put this book on hold.

 -  From home library: Only patrons from the item's home library may put this book on hold.